 - Eating at the lodges.
 Each of the accommodations we stayed at in Cape Breton Island (except for our chalet outside of Inverness), had an onsite restaurant with tasty food.
 So, we opted to stay there and relax for the evening.

 Now that we’ve returned to Grenada, we’re just letting our Nova Scotia trip sink in.
-While we were in the province, we took lots of video and photos and will be creating 3-4 videos showcasing the best places to visit, the best things to do, our experience tidal bore rafting, and a list of things you won’t want to miss in Halifax.
+While we were in the province, we took lots of video and photos and will be creating 3-4 videos showcasing the best places to visit in Nova Scotia, the best things to do, and a list of things you won’t want to miss in Halifax (update: these are all now available on our website and YouTube!).

 Like This Article?
 Pin it!